alexKwonIsAwesome/T-shaped-skills/Computer_Science/Django/two-scoops-of-django.md

 ## Views are simply request and response function

 Django Views were mere function that takes HTTP request and turns into HTTP response.
 This is the basic concept of django views.

+## Mixin order in CBV

+When using mixins in class based views, there are certain guideline in ordering when using mixins in class inheritence.
+This rule of order is called `method resolution order` of python.
+The order proceeds from left to right.

+1. The base view classes by Django always go to the right
+2. Mixins go to the left of the base view
+3. Mixins should inherit from Python's built-in object type